klimov-rv/klimov-rv.github.io/_drafts/2018-03-24-prodoljenie-posta-o-markdown.md

 ---

 _________________
-The Результатof all three looks identical:
+The result of all three looks identical:

 Links
 To create a link, enclose the link text in brackets (e.g., [Duck Duck Go]) and then follow it immediately with the URL in parentheses (e.g., (https://duckduckgo.com)).

 My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
-The Результатlooks like this:
+The result looks like this:

 My favorite search engine is Duck Duck Go.